shazogg/quarkon-runtime/README.md

 ## Technologies

 - Python 3
-- Rust
+- C++

 ## Notes

 - I'm a student, not an expert, so if there's a problem or anything, I'd love to hear from you.

-- In the future, the Lexer and Parser will also be written in Rust.
+- In the future, the Lexer and Parser will also be written in C++.